 John Eliot Gardiner

-The extent of Gardiner's repertoire is illustrated in the extensive catalogue of award winning recordings with his own ensembles and leading orchestras including the Vienna Philharmonic on major labels (including Decca, Philips, Erato, and more than 30 recordings for Deutsche Grammophon), as wide-ranging as Mozart, Schumann, Berlioz, Elgar, and Kurt Weill, in addition to works by Renaissance and Baroque composers.
-Since 2005 the Monteverdi Choir and Orchestras have recorded on their independent label, Soli Deo Gloria, established to release the live recordings made during Gardiner's Bach Cantata Pilgrimage in 2000, for which he received Gramophone's 2011 Special Achievement Award and a Diapason d'or de l'année 2012.
+The breadth of Gardiner's repertoire is illustrated in the extensive catalogue of award-winning recordings both with the ensembles he founded and with leading orchestras including the Vienna Philharmonic on major labels (including Decca, Philips, Erato, and more than 30 recordings for Deutsche Grammophon), as wide-ranging as Mozart, Schumann, Berlioz, Elgar, and Kurt Weill, in addition to works by Renaissance and Baroque composers.
+Gardiner’s live recordings made during his Bach Cantata Pilgrimage in 2000, were for which he received Gramophone's 2011 Special Achievement Award and a Diapason d'or de l'année 2012.
 His many recording accolades include two GRAMMY awards, and he has received more Gramophone Awards than any other living artist.